Jack’s Brook Dam Removal: Restoring Native Trout Habitat in Dover, VT

 Dam removal brings a range of ecological benefits to the Connecticut River watershed including restoring natural sediment flow and stream function, reconnecting habitat for aquatic organisms, improving water quality and reducing stream temperatures, improving flood resiliency, and reducing the risks associated with aging, non-functioning infrastructure.

-This will be the 25th dam removed by CRC since 2014, most of which have occurred in Vermont and New Hampshire alongside dedicated partners and critical funders.
-After the dam is removed, CRC will return to add wood to the stream to further increase habitat.
+This was the 25th dam removed by CRC since 2014, most of which have occurred in Vermont and New Hampshire alongside dedicated partners and critical funders.

 Contact: